gferhpc/supercomputing.tue.nl/pages/documentation/steps/jobs/index.md

 ![EasyBuild logo](200px-Slurm_logo-dark.png#only-dark){: align=right }
 ![EasyBuild logo](200px-Slurm_logo-light.png#only-light){: align=right }

-## Introduction to SLURM
+## Introduction to Slurm

-SLURM (Simple Linux Utility for Resource Management) is a powerful cluster management and job scheduling system.
-SLURM allows users to submit jobs to be performed on one or many nodes in a cluster, manage job queues, and query the status of jobs and queues.
+Slurm (Used to stand for: Simple Linux Utility for Resource Management, but now is just Slurm Workload Manager) is a powerful cluster management and job scheduling system.
+Slurm allows users to submit jobs to be performed on one or many nodes in a cluster, manage job queues, and query the status of jobs and queues.

-This guide will cover the essentials of using SLURM, focusing on the `sbatch` command for job submission and discussing SLURM partitions.
+This guide will cover the essentials of using Slurm, focusing on the `sbatch` command for job submission and discussing Slurm partitions.

-## Understanding SLURM Partitions
+## Understanding Slurm Partitions

 A partition is a logical grouping of nodes, kind of like a queue, that specifies which nodes and job configurations are available to the jobs associated with it.
 Your cluster administrator will configure partitions according to the cluster's policies and available resources.
 You should choose a partition based on your job requirements and the partition specifications.